yjh-jy/dsa3101-bank-marketing-group-1/campaign_optimization/README.md

 # Campaign Optimization

-This documentation provides step-by-step instructions for setting up a real-time customer segmentation model locally using Kafka, PostgreSQL, and KMeans++, with simulated live transaction data for dynamic clustering and analysis.
+This documentation provides step-by-step instructions for setting up a campaign optimization model locally using Kafka, PostgreSQL, and Thmompson-Sampling.

 ## Prerequisites